Amit-Cloudsheer/LWCDemo/README.md

 </p>
 <h1 align="center">Hi :wave:, I'm Amit yadav</h1>
 <h3 align="center">A superstar of salesforce</h3>
-<h5 align="center">I am a Salesforce pro with over a decade of experience and a whopping 18+ certifications.
+<p align="center">I am a Salesforce pro with over a decade of experience and a whopping 18+ certifications.
 I am on a mission to become a Certified Technical Architect (CTA) by next year, showcasing my dedication to mastering Salesforce.
 My  expertise and passion for Salesforce makes me a standout leader in the field.
 <br/><br/>
 My passion for Salesforce extends beyond my professional life; I also enjoy mentoring and guiding the next generation of Salesforce professionals.
 I am enthusiastic about helping others succeed in their Salesforce careers and I want to inspire  many just starting out on their salesforce journey.
 <br/><br/>
 To make my dreams a reality, I teamed up to start Cloudsheer Consulting, a place where we’re all about unleashing the potential of young talent. ’m on a mission to show them the ropes and help them soar in their careers.
-So far, I’ve had the privilege of mentoring over 50 bright newcomers who’ve gone on to secure awesome roles in different organizations.</h5>
+So far, I’ve had the privilege of mentoring over 50 bright newcomers who’ve gone on to secure awesome roles in different organizations.</p>

 ***
 <h3 align="left">Connect with me  </h3>